zararah/zararah.net/projects/index.md

 ### Projects

+* [The Engine Room's Advent Calendar](https://engn.it/advent): together with colleagues at The Engine Room, we put together a month's worth of learnings and findings from 2016, with a new one for each day, together with a piece of research or blog post to give more context.

+* [Responsible Data in Agriculture](https://www.theengineroom.org/launching-new-responsible-data-in-agriculture-paper/): (*research*)together with Lindsay Ferris, I co-authored this paper on responsible data challenges within the agriculture sector.
+We looked particularly at power imbalances within different actors in the sector, and how that translated to their understandings and perceptions of data use.

 * [DatNav](https://engn.it/datnav) (*resources*): over the course of 2015 and 2016, I coordinated a project with Amnesty International and Benetech as part of my role with The Engine Room, to create a guide on using digital data in human rights research.
 It was the result of months of research and community input, and the guide itself was created through a writing sprint.
 It was first published in September 2016.

 * [Mission: Responsible](https://us2.campaign-archive1.com/?u=1747fd8a7bf587bd4a215d984&id=fcf2ebf053): (*newsletter*) in early 2016, I started a newsletter on the theme of Responsible Data, as part of my work with [the engine room](https://theengineroom.org).
 I send it out every couple of weeks or so, covering topics from data privacy, ethics, policy and general responsible data developments from around the world, and you can [subscribe here](https://theengineroom.us2.list-manage.com/subscribe?u=1747fd8a7bf587bd4a215d984&id=abf5695570).